 The first digit of each four-digit course number indicates the year in which the course is normally taken.
-A 1000 course number is normally taken in the freshman year; a 2000 course number is normally taken in the sophomore year.
-A 3000 or 4000 course number is normally taken once students have achieved upper division status.
-The fourth digit (2103) identifies the number of credit hours the course carries.
+A $\underline{1}000$ course number is normally taken in the freshman year; a $\underline{2}000$ course number is normally taken once students have achieved upper division status.
+The fourth digit (210 $\underline{3}$) identifies the number of credit hours the course carries.
 If a course includes a laboratory period or clinical experience, the number of laboratory hours per week is stated separately.
 Special topics courses are available, which provide opportunity for students to have educational experiences not involved in the regular sequence of courses.
 The special topics may be offered only once on a four or five year sequence or may be offered on an infrequent basis.
 These courses may be offered for any of five levels: 0900-remedial level; 1900-freshman or introductory level; 2900-sophomore level; 3900-upper division, junior level; 4900-upper division, senior level.